-The best action in the field of motor vehicle recycling was taken by the professional recycling industry represented by the ARA, which focused on elements considered dangerous, such as dioxins, furans, polycyclic aromatic hydrocarbons, greenhouse gases and hexavalent chromium and mercury.
+The best action in the field of motor vehicle recycling was taken by the professional recycling industry, which focused on elements considered dangerous, such as dioxins, furans, polycyclic aromatic hydrocarbons, greenhouse gases and hexavalent chromium and mercury.
 In Romania, vehicle recycling and end-of-life programs are monitored in accordance with environmental laws.